MicrosoftLearning/dp-420-cosmos-db-dev/instructions/31-create-container-arm-template.md

 1. Once the repository has been cloned, open the local folder you selected in **Visual Studio Code**.

-## Create Azure Cosmos DB SQL API resources using Azure Resource Manager templates
+## Create Azure Cosmos DB for NoSQL resources using Azure Resource Manager templates

 The **Microsoft.DocumentDB** resource provider in Azure Resource Manager makes it possible to deploy accounts, databases, and containers using JSON files.
 While the files may be complex, they do follow a predictable format and can be written with the assistance of a Visual Studio Code extension.